grill-lab/grill-lab.github.io/openings.md

 ---

 ### <span style="color:red">New:</span> Research Assistant
-We're [hiring for a Research Assistant](../researchassistant) to work on an Amazon funded project on knowledge-grounded conversational assistants.
+We're [hiring for a Research Associate (Postdoc)](../researchassociate) to work on Neural models for open-domain conversational information assistants.

-### Research staff
-We currently have multiple open positions for talented researchers in a growing group:
- - Research Assistants
- - Post-doctoral Research Associates
- - Research Software Engineers

 Please [contact us](../contact) for details.